-Let your toddler decide how much to eat from the foods you offer.
-Do not force him to eat or restrict the amount of food you allow him to eat.
+- Let your toddler decide how much to eat from the foods you offer.
+Do not force them to eat or restrict the amount of food you allow them to eat.

-Offer water between meals.
-Sipping on milk or juice between meals leaves less room for other foods.
-If you give your child juice, offer 100% fruit juice and limit it to 125-175 mL (4-6 oz) a day.
+- Offer water between meals.
+Sipping on milk or other beverages between meals leaves less room for other foods.

-Set a good example.
-Your toddler may be more likely to accept healthy foods if he sees you eating them.
+- Set a good example.
+Your toddler may be more likely to accept healthy foods if they see you eating them.

-If there is a sudden decrease in your toddler’s appetite or if you have concerns about his growth, contact your child’s family doctor.
+- If there is a sudden decrease in your toddler’s appetite or if you have concerns about their growth, contact your child’s health care provider.

 Sample Meal Plan for Feeding Your Toddler (ages 1 to 3)

 How can I help my Child Gain Weight?